msys2/msys2.github.io/Creating-Packages.md

 * **msys packages** - these run on the emulation layer and are typically POSIX-only programs
 * **mingw packages** - these run natively just like any other Windows program

-You should think of these two systems as separate where **msys2** packages should generally only be build dependencies of **mingw** packages.
+You should think of these two systems as separate where **msys** packages should generally only be build dependencies of **mingw** packages.
 You also can't link a **mingw** program against an **msys** library.

 This means you first need to decide which subsystem (and which repository) is the right one for your new package.
-The set of things that belong to the `msys2` subsystem is pretty small:
+The set of things that belong to the **msys** subsystem is pretty small:
 - essential POSIX stuff: `filesystem`, `msys2-runtime`, ...
 - the native toolchain: `gcc`, `binutils`, `gdb`, ...
 - supporting programs that are hard to port to Windows: `pacman`, `bash`, `automake`, `make`, ...